2-REC/unity-state-engine/README.md

 Pre-built prefabs are provided for the graph managers to facilitate the setup, only requiring their properties to be set.
 However, if desired, new ones can easily be built from scratch (and could be part of other game objects - even if this is not recommended).

-Alternatively, fully set up prefabs are also provided in the samples(TODO: LINK SAMPLES - eg: GlobalManagerBasic).
+Alternatively, fully set up prefabs are also provided in the samples(TODO: LINK SAMPLES - eg: GlobalManagerStarter).

 ## Global Manager